0

 Kay A. Toomey, PhD

 Dr. Kay Toomey is a Pediatric Psychologist who has worked with children who don’t eat for over 35 years.
 She has developed the SOS Approach to Feeding as a family centered program for assessing and treating children with feeding problems.
 Dr. Toomey speaks nationally and internationally about her approach.
 Dr. Toomey helped to form The Children’s Hospital – Denver’s Pediatric Oral Feeding Clinic, as well as the Rose Medical Center’s Pediatric Feeding Center.
 Dr. Toomey co-chaired the Pediatric Therapy Services Department at Rose Medical Center prior to entering private practice.
 Dr. Toomey acted as the Clinical Director for Toomey & Associates, Inc.’s Feeding Clinic, and then the SOS Feeding Solutions @ STAR before shifting into clinical consultation in order to focus on her teaching.
-Dr. Toomey is currently the President of Toomey & Associates, Inc. and an Adjunct Research Fellow at Rocky Mountain University of Health Professions.
+Dr. Toomey is currently the President of Toomey & Associates, Inc.

 Lindsay Beckerman, MOT, OTR/L